FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 -   *TYPE\_SCROLL\_SENSITIVE*, is not supported by Firebird and Jaybird.
-    Driver allows application to ask for this type of result set, however according to the JDBC specification, the type is “downgraded” to the previous type and corresponding warning is added to the connection object.
+    Driver allows application to ask for this type of result set, however according to the JDBC specification, the type is "downgraded" to the previous type and corresponding warning is added to the connection object.

 Due to a missing support of scrollable cursors in Firebird, their